ppy/osu-wiki/news/2026/2026-03-14-osumania-mapping-world-cup-2026-registrations.md

 Please note that this is just a quick overview of the tournament.
 If you want to participate, please read the full rules, which can be found on the [wiki page](/wiki/Contests/MMWC/2026), or you can ask questions in our [Discord server](https://discord.gg/a7kpKK2rNj).

-We’re looking forward to see you all whether as participants or observers!
-Let’s make this contest a great one together!
+We're looking forward to see you all soon, whether you're participants or observers!
+Let's make this contest a great one together!

 —Ilham & Maxus